Takashi Shimura.... Kanji Watanabe

 living like he was dead for 30 years!
 It is her energy that draws him to her.

-She is spontaneous, full-of-life, energetic.
+She is spontaneous, full-of-life, down-to-earth, simple but energetic.
 Everything that he is not.
 And

 she is carefree.
 Is it something of that "free" part that he wants?

-He buys her nylon stockings which she could never afford, and
+He buys her new nylon stockings after he notices hers are worn out, something which she could never afford, andthen

-takes her out for things to eat.
-Her appetite for food, and life, is strong.
+takes her out for somethins to eat.
+Her appetite for food, and for life, is strong.

 Fly Paper--somebody who clings to people all the time--Mr.